gerbera/gerbera/web/README.md

 user interface leverages new conventions to improve the maintainability of the code and provide new user features.

-### old.html

-The `/web/old.html` file is the old frameset user interface.
-You can continue to access the old webpage by clicking the `Leave Beta` link on the Gerbera UI menu.

 ### Reporting an Issue

 If, while using Gerbera Web UI, you have suggestions for improvement